GeorgeStrakhov/icudo/README.md

 Todo lists get out of hand.
 Prioritizing sucks.
 Planning too much and accomplishing too litle is painful.
 And with everything becoming an uber-high-priority tasks - you end up spending your days doing only urgent stuff, and never quite doing the important things.

 ##Solution
 ICUDO - a simple system to focus on what matters.
-The principle is simple:Every day start afresh and do at least 3 things: one that is important, one that is cool and one that is urgent.
+The principle is simple: Every day start afresh and do at least 3 things: one that is important, one that is cool and one that is urgent.

 ##How it works
 ICUDO is a todo list.